ColtonChill/cs6510-midterm/problem06/README.md

 ## Part D:
 All outputs for part D are in the folder `my_output`, which contains the processed live feeds of 2 people.
 ### Instructions:
-This is the same project as part two.
+This is the same scrit as part two.
 It is modified to accept multiple subjects.
 ```
 python b.py
 ```

-### Sample Stream:
+Watch the [example video](https://youtu.be/ijTBZYLy1Jc) to see it work with two subjects.

 ## Development Process: